Click the button below and we’ll match you to your puppy.

 There are a few things to remember when looking for a Teacup & Toy Pug puppy.
 While this breed is generally good with children, there are a few potential health issues you should be aware of before bringing one home.
 Some common health issues are: tracheal collapse (the windpipe narrows and can’t be opened properly), patella luxation (the kneecap rides out of its groove when flexed), and entropion.
 The health risks associated with these conditions are primarily related to the TC pug’s size and breed but also affect your pet’s ability to live well.

 These small dogs are known for being affectionate and sweet.
 They do not like strangers and may require training to reduce their barking.
 They are gentle, intelligent, playful, and great with older children.
 Some parents report that their puppies can tolerate children and other pets.
 Some parents have reported having their dogs sleep with their children while they are at the kitchen.
-If you’re looking for a small dog with a playful personality, a Teacup, or Toy Pug is a great choice.
+If you’re looking for a small dog with a playful personality, a

 While the Teacup & Toy Pug are a good choice for children, it’s important to remember that it needs careful socialization.
 This breed is not for the faint of heart.
 Although it doesn’t have a huge amount of energy, it loves attention and gets along well with kids, adults, and even babies.
 The only caveat is that Teacup & Toy Pug puppies are still small and prone to being injured, so they should be handled with caution.